 2. Read the Labels Physically On the Motherboard

-For instance, on my motherboard, the Front Panel Connectors is highlighted with the label “F_Panel”.
+For instance, the Front Panel Connectors are highlighted on my motherboard with the label “F_Panel.”

 How to Know Which Pins to Use for What?

 Again there are two ways to figure this out.
-Either you read the physical labels for each pins of the Front Panel Header on the motherboard or you consult the motherboard manual.
+Either you read the physical labels for each pin of the Front Panel Header on the motherboard, or you consult the motherboard manual.

 The following image shows the labels indicating the function of the pins on my F_Panel.